-“The Curtis family,” wrote Diana Nyad,
+“The Curtis family,” wrote Diana Nyad in her 2015 memoir, Find A Way,

-“…had come from a century-old successful clan of New Yorkers, starting back in the early 1800s with the first Lucy Winslow, one of the first female physicians in Manhattan….” (p.
+had come from a century-old successful clan of New Yorkers, starting back in the early 1800s with the first Lucy Winslow, one of the first female physicians in Manhattan. (p.
 36)

 But Miss Lucy Winslow was not the Mrs. Winslow of soothing syrup fame.
 Diana confused Lucy with her mom.
 Before I explain, we’ll need a bit more background from Find a Way: